Information Technology Services

 Need IT help?
 Contact the IT Service Desk.

-Your NetID is for your exclusive personal use and consists of your initials followed by one or more numbers (e.g. abc123).
+Your NetID is a unique identifier that provides access to your Cornell email and other non-public Cornell resources and information.
 To protect your personal information and Cornell data, never share your NetID password with someone else.

 With your NetID, you can

-- Sign in to Cornell G Suite, which is Cornell's email, calendar, and collaboration service for students.
+- Sign in to Cornell Google Workspace for Students, Cornell's email, calendar, and collaboration service for students.
 Your Cornell email account will be used for official university announcements.

 - Complete online evaluations, and more.